splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 ## 3. Understanding usage

-You will see a screen similar like the one below that will give you an overview of the current usage, the average usage and your entitlement per category : Hosts, Containers, Custom Metrics and High Resolution Metrics.
+You will see a screen similar to the one below that will give you an overview of the current usage, the average usage and your entitlement per category: Hosts, Containers, Custom Metrics and High Resolution Metrics.

-For more information about about these categories please refer to [Billing and Usage information](https://docs.splunk.com/Observability/admin/monitor-imm-billing-usage.html).
+For more information about these categories please refer to [Billing and Usage information](https://docs.splunk.com/Observability/admin/monitor-imm-billing-usage.html).

 ![Billing and Usage](../../../images/usage-charts.png)